sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/README.md

 This Excel project enabled me to gain both technical and soft skills.
 Here is a quick breakdown of what I learned:

 ### 🧑‍🔧 Technical Skills:
-- [x]	**Excel Proficiency:** Gained a deeper understanding of Excel, including ETL (Extract, Transform, Load), DAX functions, pivot tables, and data visualization techniques.
+**Excel Proficiency -** Gained a deeper understanding of Excel, including ETL (Extract, Transform, Load), DAX functions, pivot tables, and data visualization techniques.

 - [x]	**Data Analysis:** Developed the ability to clean, transform, and analyze data to extract meaningful insights.
-- [x] **Data Cleaning & ETL**
-- [x] **Data Modeling:** Connecting Tables Using Power Query, Adding Date Table
+- [x] **Data Modeling:** Connecting Tables Using Star Schema methodology in Power Query, Adding Date Table, Fiscal Year Columns
+- [x]	**Empathetic Report Creation:** Learned to create user-centric reports that are comprehensive and empathetic to effectively communicate analysis of results.

 ### 🙋🏻‍♀️ Soft Skills:
 - [x]	**Attention to Detail:** Ensured accuracy and precision in data handling and report generation through fine-tuning.
 - [x]	**Problem-Solving Mindset:** Tackled challenges related to data inconsistencies and reporting requirements, breaking down complex problems into smaller solvable chunks.
 - [x]	**Functional Knowledge:** Thorough understanding of Sales & Finance Reports.
-- [x]	**Empathetic Report Creation:** Learned to create user-centric reports that are comprehensive and empathetic to effectively communicate analysis of results.

 ## Acknowledgements 🙏 <a name="acknowledgements"></a>